supervrijdag/twitchchatplays/README.md

 # twitchchatplays
-A twitch bot that let your chatters play the game
+A bot that let your twitch chat play the game